Renumics/renumics-rag/README.md

 # SOURCES: ...
 ```

-Answer a question using indexed documents:
+To answer a question based on the indexed documents:

 ```shell
 answer "Your question here"